+My PhD is from Durham University in John’s Gospel.
 I have an MDiv from Beeson Divinity School and a ThM from Duke.
 My first book is about cynicism toward the church and disillusionment with God—Faith Without Illusions: Following Jesus as a Cynic-Saint (IVP Likewise, 2011).
-The next project underway is with Cascade Books, tentatively called ‘TheoMedia.’
-I am also serving as a theological consultant for the UK’s Big Bible blog.
+The second is TheoMedia: The Media of God and the Digital Age.
+Others are in the works.
+For my online articles, visit this page.

 I live in Birmingham, AL and serve at University Christian Fellowship, the college ministry of Mountain Brook Community Church.
-I just finished an M.Div at Beeson Divinity School.
-I also help lead a ministry project in Haiti.
-More than these things, my greatest source of joy is my wife, Mandy and our new little boy, Henry.
-My blogging/thinking interests lie in the realm of practical theology.
-Very interested in how the truths of our faith become lived and embodied in the ordinary moments of life.
+I finished an M.Div at Beeson Divinity School.
+I’m currently at work within the Doctor of Ministry program at Beeson.
+I help lead and support a ministry project in Haiti.
+More than these things, my greatest source of joy is my wife, Mandy and our two little boys — Henry and Leland.
+My writing/thinking/teaching interests lie in the realm of practical theology, spiritual theology, ethics/moral theology.
+Very interested in how the deep, rich and complex truths of our faith become articulated and embodied in the lived experience.